 Since Instagram is a product of Facebook, its users have access to what is called the ‘Facebook Sound Collection.’
 There are literally thousands of productions to choose from, and with a bit of research on your part, you can easily separate yourself from the rest of the herd.

-TikTok users can choose from over 150,000 royalty-free tracks – that leaves plenty of room for originality in your content, don’t you think?
+TikTok users can choose from over 150,000 royalty-free tracks – which leaves plenty of room for originality in your content.